A Practical, Flexible Change Program for YOU, YOUR FAMILY and your life/lives!

-We learn that the lack of effective communication effects her goal of finding a partner.
+We learn that the lack of effective communication affects her goal of finding a partner.
 Julie already has opportunities to meet someone, but it is the lack of effective communication that hinders her from achieving her second goal.
 Along the way, we notice that Julie’s level of hygiene can improve.

 A suitable disability support worker is recommended to Julie, someone who can support her with meeting new people and personal hygiene.

-Of course we cannot guarantee that Julie will find a partner during this plan, but we certainly give her tools/skills and the opportunities to do so!
+Of course, we cannot guarantee that Julie will find a partner during this plan, but we certainly give her tools/skills and the opportunities to do so!

 Voila!
 Julie is working towards achieving her NDIS plan goals!